San Juan, Guatemala: What to pack, what to wear, and when to go [2024]

 A portable power bank, like this one

-A plug adapter that supports outlet types A and B. Be careful to find the right kind.
-Many adapters currently being sold are just plugs and expect your electronics to convert the voltage themselves.
-If your electronics can't do that they could get fried.
-This one should be sufficient for most locations.
+A plug adapter that supports outlet types A and B. It's important that you choose the necessary kind.
+Many adapters currently sold are simply plug changers and expect your devices to adjust the voltage themselves.
+If yours can't do that they could get fried.
+This one should work in most locations.

 What to do in San Juan, Guatemala